canertopcu/DS_Examples/README.md

 2. In the Unity Inspector, you will find the following public fields:

    - `Players`: A string array for storing player names (not used in this example).
-   - `objectsToMove`: An array of GameObjects to manage moving objects.
+   - `objectPool`: An array of GameObjects to manage moving objects.
    - `moveSpeed`: A float value for controlling object movement speed.
    - `numberOfObjects`: An integer for specifying the initial number of objects.